celsiussleep22/Caelus---BSE-Template-Portfolio/index.md

 <iframe width="1004" height="565" src="https://www.youtube.com/embed/82A-ptBor8o" title="Caelus B.  Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 -- My project used the raspberry pi connected to a thermal camera.
-I coded the pi to have a bar to show the colors for each temrpeature and had a display of the image from the camera.
+I coded the pi to have a bar to show the colors for each temperature and had a display of the image from the camera.
 Currently, i'm struggling with debugging my code, it doesn't work.
 My plan is to add a portable screen and battery to it, and give it the ability to take pictures

 # Final Milestone